RelativityMC/VMP-fabric/README.md

 ## So what is VMP?
 Very Many Players, or VMP for short, is a Fabric mod designed to improve general server performance at high playercount **without sacrificing vanilla functionality or behavior**.
-For the best performance it is recommended to use VMP with [Lithium](https://modrinth.com/mod/lithium).
+For the best performance it is recommended to use VMP along with [Lithium](https://modrinth.com/mod/lithium).

 ## How VMP achieves its performance improvements?